How to Get to Davao - Philippines

 In addition, car for lease is available for tourist.
 There are several cars for hire operators located at the airport.
 Aside from that, there are car for rent companies located at offices and major hotels in Davao.

 Davao City is home to several quality car for lease operators.
 So if this is the main option, there will not be any problem leasing cars.
 Depending on what kind of rental service the tourists wants to avail, the cost for renting a car may range from affordable to reasonable.
-It is a good idea to make sure that the cost hiring a car includes comprehensive breakdown recovery and insurance cover, in order to avoid extra expense should you run into difficulties.
-Some lease operators will also include the cost of petrol within the hire costs.

 The good news is that these cars for hire have their own drivers so for tourists who do not have international driver’s license, there is nothing to worry of getting apprehended for driving without license.
 White Mansion provides motorcycles for lease.